Currency Correlation in Forex Trading

 What is currency correlation, and why is it important?

-While trading Forex, it is very important to understand and keep track of currency correlations, especially if we trade with multiple currency pairs.
+While trading in Forex market, it is very important to understand and keep track of currency correlations, especially if we trade with multiple currency pairs.
 It could be interesting to see how the correlation values change over the time.
 For this, please check Currency Correlation Tables to see if there has been any abnormal changes in the average correlation coefficients recently.
 The tables give a comparison of the values of past one week and the average of the past one year.

 Let’s say currency pair "A" moves in the same direction as pair "B", and we have been following pair A’s move very closely.
 We expect it to go up, and we buy.
 We have not been following pair "B" so closely, and suddenly, some negative news breaks out or some bearish technical signal suggesting that currency pair B might go down surfaces.
 Considering the bearish signal, we short-sell pair "B".
 What we did was neglect the fact that "A" and "B" generally move in the same direction, and now we are left with a long position for one pair and a short position for the other pair.
 Even if we make profit with one position, the other position may result in a loss and thereby cancel the profit realized by the first position.

 Once we know about the correlations, we can take advantage of the same to control and optimize our Forex portfolio’s exposure by avoiding conflicting positions.

 Correlation value range